Women’s Giving Fund – 2019 Grant Finalist Vote

-The 2018 Women’s Giving Fund Grant Finalists have been selected, and all Women’s Giving Fund members are invited to vote on which one will receive the annual grant.
+The 2019 Women’s Giving Fund Grant Finalists have been selected!
+All Women’s Giving Fund members are encouraged to vote for the organization that will receive the annual grant of $35,000.

-The final recipient will be announced at the Women’s Giving Fund Grant Celebration, 4:00-6:30pm on Monday, July 9, at Deer Valley’s Silver Lake Lodge – please RSVP on our Eventbrite page by clicking here.
+The final recipient will be announced at the Women’s Giving Fund Grant Celebration, on Monday, July 8, 4:00-6:30pm at Park City Mountain’s Red Pine Lodge at the Canyons.
+Please join us and RSVP by clicking here.

-If you have questions or experience any trouble submitting your vote, please contact Ollie Wilder at email@example.com.
+If you have questions or any trouble submitting your vote, please contact Rachel Olson at firstname.lastname@example.org.